asa55/asa55.github.io/.github/README.md

 ## ℹ️ Testing

 * Unit (vitest), E2E (Playwright), SAST (CodeQL) tests are part of CI pipeline
 * Local development results in the creation of a dist folder with contents.
-Following local development, this can get pushed upstream or not, doesn't really matter, it gets paved over by CI/CD pipelines with fresh build content regardless
+This gets pushed upstream.
+Successful build is required by the pipeline but that result isn't used for prod deployment.
+An upgrade would be to pull the contents from the test env and deploy that.
+I don't want to have automated commits to main and I don't want another long-lived branch.
+There are solutions to this, but for now I'm being pragmatic about the complexity of the CI/CD solution which for the purposes of this personal project is in great shape.
 * E2E testing happens on the asa55.github.io/test endpoint, before changes make their way to asa55.github.io

 ## ℹ️ License